Al-Biruni: Works

-Most of the works of Al-Biruni are in Arabic although he seemingly wrote the Kitab al-Tafhim in both Persian and Arabic, showing his mastery over both languages.
+Most of the works of Al-Biruni are in Arabic, the scientific language of his age, although he seemingly wrote the Kitab al-Tafhim in both Persian and Arabic, showing his mastery over both languages.
+The al-Tafhim is one of the most important of the early works of science in Persian and is a rich source for Persian prose and lexicography, covering the Quadrivium in a detailed and skilled fashion.

 Bīrūnī's catalogue of his own literary production up to his 65th lunar/63rd solar year (the end of 427/1036) lists 103 titles divided into 12 categories: astronomy, mathematical geography, mathematics, astrological aspects and transits, astronomical instruments, chronology, comets, an untitled category, astrology, anecdotes, religion, and books he no longer possesses.